marini-pietro/marini-pietro/README.md

 - Finished high school at ITIS Marconi Verona in 2025 where I received the title of perito informatico (more or less IT/Computer Technician in english) with high grades

-- Attending the first year of a computer science degree held entirely in english at the University of Trento
+- Attending the first year of a computer science degree held in english at the University of Trento

 <br>